vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 ### Self health

-Each tablet to its own, runs a local health check against its backend database, again in the form of evaluating replication lag from `_vt.heartbeat`.
+Each tablet runs a local health check against its backend database, again in the form of evaluating replication lag from `_vt.heartbeat`.
 Intervals are identical to the cluster health interval illustrated above.

 ### Response codes